vik03/vik03/README.md

 I have been building APIs, Portals and tools for Machine Learning and data systems with different teams and organizations.

-I like to build things with Deep Learning/Machine Learning, distributed systems, SQL and NoSQL databases, Postgres, Docker, Python, JavaScript, modern backend APIs, and modern frontend frameworks like Vue, React
+I like to build things with Deep Learning/Machine Learning, distributed systems, SQL and NoSQL databases, Postgres, Docker, Python, JavaScript, modern backend APIs, and modern frontend frameworks focusing mainly on Vue3

 ##### You can find me on: